How is lymphoma of the eye diagnosed?

 Magnetic resonance imaging (MRI) scan: An MRI of the head is often done not only to see the eye better, but also to look for lymphoma in the brain or meninges (the thin layers of tissue that cover the brain and spinal cord), which are common sites of spread of this cancer.

-Computed tomography (CT or CAT) scan: CT scans are used less often than MRI scans for eye lymphoma because they do not provide as much detail.
+Computed tomography (CT) scan: CT scans are used less often than MRI scans for eye lymphoma because they do not provide as much detail.

 Positron emission tomography (PET) scan: If a lymphoma has been found, a PET scan can help give the doctor a better idea of whether it has spread to lymph nodes or other parts of the body.
 A PET scan can also be useful if your doctor thinks the cancer might have spread but doesn’t know where.

 For this test, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into a vein (IV).
 (The amount of radioactivity is very low and will pass out of the body over the next day or so.)
 Because cancer cells in the body are growing rapidly, they absorb more of the radioactive sugar.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
-The picture is not finely detailed like a CT or MRI scan, but it can provide helpful information about whether abnormal areas seen on other tests (such as MRIs) are likely to be cancer.
+The picture is not as detailed as a CT or MRI scan, but it can provide helpful information about whether abnormal areas seen on these tests are likely to be cancer.

 Many centers have special machines that can do both a PET and CT scan at the same time (PET/CT scan).
-This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

 For more information on imaging tests, see our document Imaging (Radiology) Tests.